getify/You-Dont-Know-JS/get-started/ch1.md

 A long-debated question for code written in JS: is it an interpreted script or a compiled program?
 The majority opinion seems to be that JS is an interpreted (scripting) language.
 But the truth is more complicated than that.

-Let's consider the question in more detail.
-To start, why do people even debate or care about this?
-Why does it matter?

 For much of the history of programming languages, "interpreted" languages and "scripting" languages have been looked down on as inferior compared to their compiled counterparts.
 The reasons for this acrimony are numerous, including a perception of lack of performance optimization, as well as dislike of certain language characteristics, such as scripting languages generally using dynamic typing instead of the "more mature" statically typed languages.

 Languages regarded as "compiled" usually produce a portable (binary) representation of the program that is distributed for execution later.
 Since we don't really observe that kind of model with JS -- we distribute the source code, not the binary form -- many claim that disqualifies JS from the category.
 In reality, the distribution model for a program's "executable" form has become drastically more varied and also less relevant over the last few decades; to the question at hand, it doesn't really matter so much anymore what form of a program gets passed around.